 Wildlife in Bharatpur Bird Sanctuary

-Along with that some major counts of Sambal, Chital, Nilgai and Boar can also be found at the sanctuary.
+Along with that, some main counts of Sambal, Nilgai, Chital, & Boar can also be found at the sanctuary.

 Keoladeo Ghana National Park

 The forest in Bharatpur is semi-arid biotype with significant vegetation and that is why the sanctuary is

 termed as 'Ghana'-thicket.
 Principally it’s a dry deciduous forest type, intermixed with dry grassland in

 the region where the forest has been offended.
 Along with that, the forest is also being covered with

 medium-sized trees & shrubs.

 The north-east region of the forest is being ruled by kalam or Kadam (Mitragyna parvifolia), Jamun

 (Syzygium cumini) and Babul (Acacia nilotica).
 The open woodland is commonly babul with a small